mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 <br/>

-Or when the objects are strings in natural language, they can be used in linguistics as models of [grammatical structure](https://en.wikipedia.org/wiki/Generative_grammar) like [Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky)'s work in formal grammars,
+Or when the objects are strings in a natural language, they can be used in linguistics as models of [grammatical structure](https://en.wikipedia.org/wiki/Generative_grammar) like [Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky)'s work in formal grammars,

 <br/>